nageshmahadev/dotnet-demoapp/readme.md

 Based on the standard .NET Core template (`dotnet new mvc`).
 Kestrel is set to listen on 0.0.0.0:5000.
 This makes it possible to be run inside a container.

-Some minor cosmetic modifications to the basic templated app, but otherwise it's pretty much as it comes.
-The 'About' page should display some system information (OS, platform, IP address etc)
+Some minor cosmetic modifications have been to the basic generated app, but otherwise it's pretty much as it comes.
+The 'About' page displays some system basic information (OS, platform, IP address etc)
+The other addition is the inclusion of the App Insights SDK, so if configured with an instrumentation key, monitoring data can be gathered and sent to Application Insights

 <img src="https://cloud.githubusercontent.com/assets/14982936/23825441/d116c230-0681-11e7-81a8-4c2daf7edd14.png" alt="screenshot" style="width: 800px;"/>